Coronation Beach; Geraldton Coastal Camping

 If you are looking for Geraldton camping options, Coronation Beach is a hugely popular camp site not far north, where you can fall asleep to the waves rolling in, and wake up about 50 metres away from the beach.

-Despite falling in love with Freshwater Bay, the Bee’s were just too bad to hang around, so we decided to head north and find something else, before booking into Horrocks.
+Despite falling in love with Freshwater Point, the Bee’s were just too bad to hang around, so we decided to head north and find something else, before booking into Horrocks.
 Coronation Beach was the obvious choice; its just out of Geraldton, had plenty of spots likely to be free and its right on the beach, with some limited protection from the wind.

 We’d stayed at Coronation Beach once before, on our way home to Perth after 3 months in a soft floor camper trailer.
 It was our last night camping, but we thoroughly enjoyed it.

 You’ll find Coronation Beach roughly 20 minutes north of Geraldton, about 8km off the main highway up and down a number of hills on a bitumen road.
 Its bitumen all the way to the camp ground, where it turns to gravel and is still driveable by even 2WD vehicles.

 What camping does it suit?